top of page

 Actions to use with a range of 1.

-Actions to use with longer range (up to the highest Player Level).
+Actions to use with longer range.

 Telegraphed Actions that deal massive damage, for tougher Enemies.